Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Introduction

-\item in~\Cref{sec:ponzi:gains-losses} we focus on the top 10 schemes (those with the highest number of transactions), and for each of them we measure the gains and losses of users.
-In many cases we observe the typical pattern of Ponzi schemes: a few users gain a lot, while the majority of users simply lose their money.
+\item a measure of the gains and losses of the users of Ponzi schemes (\Cref{sec:gains-losses}).
+We focus on the top $10$ schemes (those with the highest number of transactions), and on further $13$ schemes that we select among the ones with most interesting features (number of users, transactions, or ether exchanged).
+In most cases we observe the typical pattern of Ponzi schemes: a few users gain a lot, while the majority of users simply lose their money.

-\item in~\Cref{sec:ponzi:volume-transactions} we study the temporal behaviour of Ponzi schemes, measuring the monthly volume of their transactions.
-We find that the volume of outgoing payments dominates that of incoming ones: this means that users invest more than the money they obtain back.
+\item an analysis of the temporal behaviour of Ponzi schemes under various viewpoints (\Cref{sec:timing}).
+First, we investigate the lifetime of Ponzi schemes, an important indicator to predict when a scheme is going to collapse.
+Then, we analyse the correlation between inflow and outflow of contracts over time.
+Finally, we measure the monthly volume of transactions.

-\item in~\Cref{sec:ponzi:inequality} we study what kind of users invest money in Ponzi schemes, measuring the inequality of payments to and from the schemes.
+\item a measure of the inequality of payments to and from the schemes (\Cref{sec:inequality}).
 This indicator may reveal how scammers select their victims: a fair distribution of payments means that the scheme is fed by a large number of victims who pay small amounts of money; instead, an unequal distribution often means that the scheme profits from a small number of ``big fishes'' who invest a lot of money.